The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

-The typical value of [Eu/Fe]$\approx0$ for limited r-stars corresponds to an abundance ratio Eu/Fe$\approx 10^{-7}$.
-When taking the predicted $3\times 10^{-6}$M$_\odot$ of Eu and about $5\times 10^{-2}$M$_\odot$ of Fe from section \ref{sec:MHD}, this leads to a mass ratio of $6\times 10^{-6}$ or to an abundance ratio of $2.2\times 10^{-6}$, considering the mass numbers of 153 and 56.
-This is higher by a factor of 22 than the abundance ratio produced in magneto-rotational supernovae.
-It can be explained if the Fe ejected in this event ($\approx0.05$M$_\odot$) adds to an already existing floor of Fe by preceding "regular" CCSNe (typically producing about 0.1M$_\odot$ of Fe) with a higher frequency.
-This can be expressed as $22\cdot 0.05 = 1.1=(0.05 + n \cdot 0.1)$, requiring an $n\approx 10$, consistent with the above considerations.
+The typical value of [Eu/Fe]$\approx$0 for limited r-stars corresponds to an abundance ratio Eu/Fe=$1.15\times 10^{-7}$ \citep{Lodders.Bergemann.Palme:2025}.
+We consider/suggest here that magneto-rotational supernovae cause the abundance imprint in limited-r stars.
+Taking the predicted ejecta composition with $5\times 10^{-7}-3\times 10^{-6}$M$_\odot$ of Eu and about $5\times 10^{-2}$M$_\odot$ of Fe from section \ref{sec:MHD}, leads to a mass ratio of $10^{-5}-6\times 10^{-5}$ or to an abundance ratio of $3.6\times 10^{-6}-2.2\times 10^{-5}$, when considering mass numbers of 153 and 56.
+It should be kept in mind that this large spread in abundance predictions includes the whole range of the i-models in \cite{Nishimura.Sawai.ea:2017}.
+If we assume that the average of all MRSNe models lies close to the minimum in this range, i.e. at $3.6\times 10^{-6}$ (supported by the discussion in the previous subsection in relation to Fig.\ref{fig:rosswog17}), this is still higher by a factor of 31 than the average abundance ratio found in limited-r stars, which corresponds to [Eu/Fe]=0.
+This can be explained if the Fe ejected in this event ($\approx0.05$M$_\odot$) adds to an already existing floor of Fe produced by preceding "regular" CCSNe (typically producing about 0.1M$_\odot$ of Fe) occurring with a higher frequency.
+Thus, in order to obtain the typical abundance ratio of limited-r stars, the mass in Fe has to be enhanced by this factor $(31 \cdot 0.05 = 1.55 =(0.05 + n \cdot 0.1)$, resulting in $n=15$.
+When taking the upper limit from limited r-star observations [Eu/Fe]=0.3, this would reduce 31 by a factor of 2 down to 15.5, leading to $15.5\cdot 0.05 = 0.78 =(0.05 + n \cdot 0.1)$ and an $n\approx7$.
+Thus, regular CCSNe per MRSN ratios of roughly 7-15 would result (where 7 corresponds to the higher limit [Eu/Fe]=0.3 for limited-r stars), which is approximately consistent with the previous considerations related to Fig.{\ref{fig:rosswog17}}.